 Updating your sending domain only applies if you are changing your domain name.
 If you are merging accounts and thus keeping the name and domain of an account that already exists, skip this step and proceed to the next section.

-Next, reach out to a member of our Success Team and request to update your sending domain.
+To update your sending domain name, reach out to a member of our Success Team and request to update your sending domain.
 In this email, include the current sending domain and specify what you want your new sending domain to be named.

 For more information on reaching out to support, head to How to Contact Support.